jimburton/CI505/README.md

 ## Week 3

-Read the tutorial on [Cabal](labs/CABAL.md), the haskell build tool.
+Read the information on the [Haskell dev environment](labs/DEV.md).

 ## Week 4